ktprime/emhash/README.md

 - more **efficient** than other's hash map implemention if key.value is some aligned (sizeof(key) % 8 != sizeof(value) % 8) for example hash_map<uint64_t, uint32_t> can save 1/3 total memoery than hash_map<uint64_t, uint64_t>.

-- **lru** can be used if compile marco EMILIB_LRU_SET set for some special case. for exmaple some key is "frequceny accessed", if the key accessed is not in **main bucket** position, it'll be swaped with main bucket from current position, and it will be probed only once during next access.
+- **lru** can be used if compile marco emhash_LRU_SET set for some special case. for exmaple some key is "frequceny accessed", if the key accessed is not in **main bucket** position, it'll be swaped with main bucket from current position, and it will be probed only once during next access.

 - **no tombstones** is used in this hash map. performance will **not deteriorate** even high frequceny insertion and erasion.

-- more than **5 different** implementation to choose, each of them is some tiny different can be used in many case for example some case pay attention on finding hot, some foucus on finding cold(miss), and others only care about insert or erase and so on.
+- more than **5 different** implementation to choose, each of them is some tiny different can be used in some case for example some case pay attention on finding hot, some focus on finding cold(miss), and others only care about insert or erase and so on.

-- it's the **fastest** hash map for find performance(100% hit), and fast inserting performacne if no rehash (**reserve before inserting**) and effficient erassion. at present from 6 different benchmark(4 of them in this bench dir) by my bench
+- it's the **fastest** hash map for find performance(100% hit), and fast inserting performacne if no rehash (**reserve before inserting**) and effficient erassion. at present from 6 different benchmark(4 of them in my bench dir) by my bench

 - It's fully tested on OS(Win, Linux, Mac) with compiler(msvs, clang, gcc) and cpu(AMD, Intel, Arm).